3rd/devstream.tv/README.md

-[Devstream](https://devstream.tv) is a website that allows you to watch live developer streamers.
+[Devstream](https://devstream.tv) is a website that allows you to watch live developer streams.

 All the content comes from this repo and is updated every 5 minutes.